F5Networks/f5-appsvcs-extension/SUPPORT.md

 | AS 3.11.0	       | Feature	   |  07-May-2019	     | 07-Aug-2019     |
 | AS 3.11.1	       | Feature*	   |  22-May-2019	     | 07-Aug-2019     |
 | AS 3.12.0	       | Feature	   |  18-Jun-2019	     | 18-Sep-2019     |

+\* Fix for updated Docker Container packaging only

 See the [Release notes](https://github.com/F5Networks/f5-appsvcs-extension/releases) and [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/revision-history.html) for new features and issues resolved for each release.